caerwynj/notes/inferno-64.md

 Could test the same emu with acme-sac to build a snap or flatpak for acme-sac on multiple platforms.

 sys->filechan is different between 9ferno and acme-sac emu.
 Reports typecheck error.

+# Recalculate sizes on load

+Iinstead of redefining WORD size and pointer to be 64bit, keep WORD at 32bit, so dis files remain the same on 32 and 64bit machines.

+Instead when loading a module, if on a 64-bit machine, recalculate the memory size for types.

+All the mp offsets are double in length. fp offsets are calculated differently.
+All immediate values stay the same.
+For double indirect offsets the second indirection is double.

+If every type size is based on WORD size.
+Then double.

+Header section data_size could be doubled.

+If address mode is small/large offset indirect from MP double the value.

+Type descriptor sizes should be doubled.

+Review every reference of WORD in libinterp.
+P(r) would need to change.
+Maybe WORD changes to 8 in libinterp.
+Must also handle IBY2WD.
+But Limbo stays the same.
+And the change is handled in the load.

+See dec.c for decoding address mode into offsets into memory.

+a linear array of bytes offset by a 32 bit pointer.

+Really we only want to handle real pointers differently.

+Any pointers stored in the data sections for strings, array,s and types need to be recalculated. grep WORD *.c grep IBY2WD *.c